Properness of nilprogressions and the persistence of polynomial growth of given degree

 The following definition is due to Breuillard and Green \cite{bg}. \begin{definition}[nilpotent progression {\cite[Definition 1.4]{bg}}] A \emph{nilpotent progression} on generators $x_1,\ldots,x_r$ in an $s$-step nilpotent group with lengths $L_1,\ldots,L_r$ is an ordered progression $P=P_\ord(u_1,\ldots,u_d;L_1,\ldots,L_d)$ on the complete list $u_1,\ldots,u_d$ of basic commutators in the $x_i$ in which

 for every $i>r$.
 Here we use the notation $L^\chi$ to denote the quantity $L_1^{\chi_1}\cdots L_r^{\chi_r}$.
 We define $r$ to be the \emph{rank} and $s$ to be the \emph{step} of $P$.
-Note that the rank $d$ of $P$ as an ordered progression will be larger than its rank $r$ as a nilpotent progression unless $P$ generates an abelian group, but that $d\ll_{r,s}1$ nonetheless.
-We define $d$ to be the \emph{total rank} of $P$.
+We define the \emph{total rank} $d$ of $P$ to be the rank of $P$ as an ordered progression in the $u_i$.
+If $x_1,\ldots,x_r$ freely generate a free $s$-step nilpotent group of rank $r$ then we say that $P$ if a \emph{free nilpotent progression} of rank $r$ and step $s$.

-If $x_1,\ldots,x_r$ freely generate a free $s$-step nilpotent group of rank $r$ then we say that $P$ if a \emph{free nilpotent progression} of rank $r$ and step $s$. \end{definition}
+If $P$ is an ordered progression in a group $G$ and $H$ is a subgroup of $G$ normalised by $P$, and if $P$ is a nilpotent progression of rank $r$, step $s$ and total rank $d$ modulo $H$, then we say $HP$ is a \emph{nilpotent coset progression} of rank $r$, step $s$ and total rank $d$. \end{definition} Note that the rank $r$ of a nilpotent progression $P$ is at most its total rank $d$, and indeed unless $P$ generates an abelian group the presence of at least one non-trivial basic commutator ensures that $r<d$.
+Nonetheless, we do have $d\ll_{r,s}1$, since $d$ is the number of basic commutators of weight at most $s$ in $r$ letters.

-\begin{remark} Note that a nilpotent progression $P$ is the image of a free nilpotent progression of the same rank and step under the homomorphism taking the generators of the free group to the generators of $P$. \end{remark}
+\begin{remark} A nilpotent progression $P$ is the image of a free nilpotent progression of the same rank and step under the homomorphism taking the generators of the free group to the generators of $P$. \end{remark}

 A useful fact about nilpotent progressions is that they are already in upper triangular form, as follows.

 \begin{prop} A nilpotent progression of rank $r$ and step $s$ is in $O_{r,s}(1)$-upper-triangular form. \end{prop}